deckerweb/shortcode-item-updated/README.md

 * Used textdomain: `shortcode-item-updated`
 * Default `.pot` file included
 * German translations included (`de_DE`)
-* Currently translateable are the plugin title, plugin description, label before string and the separator string
 * Plugin's own path for translations: `wp-content/plugins/shortcode-item-updated/languages/shortcode-item-updated-de_DE.mo`
 * *Recommended:* Global WordPress lang dir path for translations: `wp-content/languages/plugins/shortcode-item-updated-de_DE.mo` ---> *NOTE: if this file/path exists it will be loaded at higher priority than the plugin path!
 This is the recommended path & way to store your translations as it is update-safe and allows for custom translations!*
 * Recommended translation tools: *Poedit Pro v1.8+* or *WordPress Plugin "Loco Translate"* or *your IDE/ Code Editor* or *old WordPress "Codestyling Localization"* (for the brave who know what they are doing :) )